Dylan-George-Field/software.georgefield.com.au/_posts/2019-11-21-dylans-second-website.md

 If only the content of the articles were any good.
 I only got two comments on my review of TConf.
 It was my first time blogging and after watching <a href="https://www.udemy.com/course/writing-with-flair-how-to-become-an-exceptional-writer/" target="_blank">Writing with Flair: How to become an exceptional writer"</a> by Shani Raja.
 I've become slightly less shit.
 </p>
 <p>
 The cool thing about Wordpress is that you can host a <a href="https://www.wpbeginner.com/glossary/multisite/" target="_blank">multi-site</a>.
 I could host this one and my first on for record keeping.
-How cool is that?
+It's almost as cool as the random quotes I had at the top of the homepage.
 </p>
 <p>
 Unfortunately, my web-hosting provider, Netregistry, was a piece of shit.
 They changed my website IP without telling me and blamed me for it.
 When I asked them what the new IP was, they gave me the wrong one.
 I found it myself and fixed it.
 My sisters site also broke and I was blamed for 'recommending' them over 7 years ago before they were bought by Melbourne IT 🙄